gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 [quick start guide](quick_start_guide.md).

 GitLab.com users can enable/disable Auto DevOps at the project-level only.
-Self-managed users can enable/disable Auto DevOps at either the project-level or instance-level.
+Self-managed users can enable/disable Auto DevOps at the project-level, group-level or instance-level.

 ### Enabling/disabling Auto DevOps at the instance-level (Administrators only)